 Convenient public kiosk services

 Easier handling of bandwidth intensive applications in the enterprise

+[point to point outdoor]

 Question 91.
 What is your assessment of the development outlook for these uses (Wi-Fi, IMT16)?
 Can you identify other uses that are likely to develop in this band [6425 – 7125 MHz (aka 6 GHz)]?